 Call for Proposals

-We invite you to register for this event and join the discussion during our 5th annual INKE-hosted researcher and partner winter gathering in Victoria, BC.
-This gathering will provoke conversation and mobilize collaboration in and around digital scholarship, with an especial focus on:
+We invite you to register for this event and join the discussion during our 6th annual INKE-hosted researcher and partner winter gathering.
+This event will be held in Victoria, BC, and will provoke conversation and mobilize collaboration in and around digital scholarship, with an especial focus on:

 - community building and mobilization

 - shared initiatives and activities

 - (open) access